 Equity Securities Risk.
-Investments by the Portfolio Funds in equity securities may fluctuate in value response to many factors, including the activities of the individual issuers whose securities the Portfolio Fund owns, general market and economic conditions, interest rates, and specific industry changes.
+Investments in equity securities may fluctuate in value response to many factors, including the activities of the individual issuers whose securities the Portfolio Fund owns, general market and economic conditions, interest rates, and specific industry changes.
 Such price fluctuations subject the Fund to potential losses.
 During temporary or extended bear markets, the value of equity securities will decline, which could also result in losses for the Fund.